diethardsteiner/pentaho-standardised-git-repo-setup/README.md

 ```

 Note how easy it is to switch the environment: You just pick the respective config folder and everything else is the same!

+### How to execute your PDI jobs

+You must execute your jobs via `pdi/shell-scripts/run_jb_[PROJECT]_master.sh`, which is located in the environment specific project git repo.
+The reason for this is that this shell script will call first of all the `wrapper.sh`, which sets up all relevant environment variables and this one in turn will call a wrapper PDI job from the PDI modules, which sets the project and job specific properties and only then calls the jobs you are asking to be executed.

+You cannot achieve exactly the same behaviour from within Spoon.
+However, for testing it should be possible to execute your job via the module wrapper job in Spoon as well.

+> **Important**: Do not change the module wrapper job!
+This should be treated as read-only!
+Supply parameter values via the **Run** dialog.

 # Code Repository